Seniors are at greater risk for harmful drug interactions

 Vitamins, supplements, and common foods with known interactions (like grapefruit) are also included.

-It also alerts you to potential therapeutic duplication, meaning two medications are in the same drug category – other tools typically don’t include this feature.
+This tool also alerts you to potential therapeutic duplication, meaning two medications are in the same drug category – other tools typically don’t include this feature.

 Real life drug interaction checker example

 As an example, we used a list of medications commonly used by older adults to check for possible interactions.

 The results shown in the report warn us about these combinations (see image below):